stac-utils/stac-rs/stac/README.md

 ## Features

-There are four opt-in features.
+There are a few opt-in features.

 ### reqwest